QingZhaoQE/The-BOOK/README.md

 # The-BOOK
-Code and (simulated data) for the book "Bayesian Analysis of Spatially Structured Population Dynamics"
+Code and simulated covariate data for the book "Bayesian Analysis of Spatially Structured Population Dynamics"